camunda/camunda-docs-manual/content/reference/rest/task/post-complete.md

 ---

-Complete a task and update process variables.
+Completes a task and updates process variables.

 # Method